 As Arizona´s Attorney General, one of my highest priorities is to protect Arizona´s youngest consumers, our future leaders.
 One of the best ways to accomplish this is to provide unique opportunities that will increase awareness of consumer and marketplace issues.
 I encourage every high school student to participate in the LifeSmarts Experience..

-Arizona's 2010 National Competition LifeSmarts Team (from left to right: Jordy Shute, Christopher Carsey, Emily Bearchell (Captain), Teresa Bearchell (Assistant Coach), Jennifer Bearchell (Coach), Reanna Toenjes, Scott Bearchell) LifeSmarts Champions from Flagstaff Home Educators
+Arizona's 2010 National Competition LifeSmarts Team (from left to right): Jordy Shute, Christopher Carsey, Emily Bearchell (Captain), Teresa Bearchell (Assistant Coach), Jennifer Bearchell (Coach), Reanna Toenjes, Scott Bearchell) LifeSmarts Champions from Flagstaff Home Educators

-From L.to R. Scott Bearchell, Jordan Shute, Moriah Parks, Grant Wiseman, Aaron Parks.
+(From left to right) Scott Bearchell, Jordan Shute, Moriah Parks, Grant Wiseman, Aaron Parks.
 Not pictured: Coach Jennifer Bearchell and Assistant Coach Emily Bearchell

-from Left to right: Emily Bearchell, Assistant Coach; Scott Bearchell, Jordan Shute, Team Captain; Moriah Parks, Grant Wiseman, Aaron Parks, and Jennifer Bearchell, Coach .
+(From left to right): Emily Bearchell, Assistant Coach; Scott Bearchell, Jordan Shute, Team Captain; Moriah Parks, Grant Wiseman, Aaron Parks, and Jennifer Bearchell, Coach .

 LifeSmarts, the ultimate consumer challenge, is an educational program that develops the consumer and marketplace skills of teenagers in a fun way and rewards them for their knowledge.
 This program complements any high school curriculum and can be used as a learning activity for classes, groups, clubs, and community organizations.

 LifeSmarts is free and open to all students in grades 9 through 12.
 The participation of special needs students, exchange students, alternative schools, work study groups, home school groups, clubs, and community organizations is encouraged and welcomed.